JoshFarwig/nana-nalu/back-end/gameplan.md

 - [ ] Users can create a surf spot
 - [ ] Users can view their current registered surf spots
 - [ ] Users can create logs (notes) on the surf spot
-- [ ]

 ### cool but, am i becoming the idea man?

 - [ ] Surf spots can snapshot days when its good a
 - [ ] Users can specify some general parameters (swht, sw, wdspd) for when a surf spot is "fair" or "good"
+- [ ] Implement a simple yet complex for me lol approach to wave refracting
+    - [ ] Shadow / line of sight approach for a first implementation

 ### data, models, database structure and ideas